ut-cs378-vision-2014fall/course-info/github_setup.md

 ## Step 2: Notify us of your EID -> GitHub mapping

 Once you've created your GitHub account, send an email to Pengxiang (pxcheng at cs dot utexas dot edu) with your GitHub account name and EID.
 He'll create a new private repository called `projects-[EID]` for you and grant you access to the `projects` private repository where project code will be posted.
+He'll send confirmation when that's done, and then you can proceed.

 ## Step 3: Set up your projects repository